Retail Store Operations: A Guide to Running Multiple Locations

 Business automation software exists for most business functions.

-You can find software to automate your social media, add email subscribers to a list and CRM, send out repeat invoices for standing orders, and have shipping labels and packing lists printed for online orders shipped from your store.
+You can find software to automate your social media, add email subscribers to a list and CRM, send out repeat invoices for standing orders, and print shipping labels and packing lists for online orders shipped from your store.

 What is the best way to discover new platforms and ways to maximize your time?
 Ask for your employees’ input.
 Encourage associates to improve internal processes or customer service tactics.
 Reward those whose initiative results in major improvements.